aarreedd/CSV-to-ElasticSearch/README.md

     }'

 ## Notes
     - CSV must have headers
-- localhost:9200 assumed
+    - insert elastic address (with port) as argument, it defaults to localhost:9200
+    - Bulk insert method is used, because inserting row by row is unbelievably slow